-By the time the Earth's rotation allows us to see the predawn September sky, Achernar (the 'mouth' of the celestial river Eridanus) is much higher in the south, with Fomalhaut (in the Southern Fish) low in the SW.
-Achernar is spinning so fast that its equatorial diameter is about 11.8 times that of the sun, while its polar diameter is only 7.6 times the solar one.
-Partly due to its very fast spin Achernar is losing mass thousands of times as fast as our own sun, and it is thousands of times as bright.
-High in the southeastern sky is Canopus, second brightest star in our skies and the brightest star in the ancient constellation of Argo, the great ship.
+By the time the Earth's rotation allows us to see the predawn September sky, Achernar (the 'mouth' of the celestial river Eridanus) is much higher in the south, with Fomalhaut (in the Southern Fish) low in the SW Achernar is spinning so fast that its equatorial diameter is about 11.8 times that of the sun, while its polar diameter is only 7.6 times solar.
+Partly due to its very fast spin, Achernar is losing mass thousands of times as fast as our own sun, and is thousands of times as bright.
+High in the southeastern sky is Canopus, second brightest star in our night skies and the brightest star in the ancient constellation of Argo, the great ship.
 High in the east is Sirius, brightest star in the night sky as seen from Earth.
-If Canopus was at the same distance as Sirius, however, it would shine about 400 times brighter.
+If Canopus were at the same distance as Sirius, however, it would shine about 400 times brighter.
 Sirius is the brightest star in Orion's Large Dog, and the stars of Orion, including bright Rigel and Betelgeuse, are high in the NE before dawn this month.
 Charging Orion is Taurus the Bull, with Aldebaran serving as an inflamed orange eye.
 No wonder Orion has his hide shield raised in front of him.
 Behind Orion, his Small Dog (with the bright star Procyon) is prudently staying on the safer side of the contest, while totally indifferent to all this drama, Auriga the Charioteer (with the bright star Capella) drives by low in the north.

-Sivuyile Manxoyi Sivuyile@saao.ac.za
+Sivuyile Manxoyi Sivuyile@saao.ac.za Twitter : @rassivuyile

-Spring returns to South Africa with Spring Equinox on 22 September (where night and day have roughly equal length).
-In the southern evening sky, we can find both the closest star system to the Sun (including bright star Alpha Centauri, around 4.4 light years from Earth) and some of the furthest celestial objects observable to the naked eye: the Small and Large Magellanic Clouds (neighbouring irregular-type galaxies around 210 000 and 180 000 light years away from the Milky Way respectively).
+Spring returns to South Africa with Spring Equinox on 23 September (where night and day have roughly equal length).
+In the southern evening sky, we can find both the closest star system to the Sun (including the bright star Alpha Centauri, around 4.4 light years from Earth) and some of the furthest celestial objects observable to the naked eye: the Small and Large Magellanic Clouds (neighbouring irregular-type galaxies around 200 000 and 160 000 light years away from us respectively).

 Moving eastwards, Capricornus (sea goat), Aquarius (water bearer), and Pisces (fishes) consist of relatively faint stars, making them challenging to identify.

-Together with the other Zodiac constellations (originally called 'Sun Signs'), they lie along the Ecliptic, an imaginary line which follows the apparent path of the Sun as Earth makes its annual orbit.
+Together with the other Zodiac constellations, they lie along the Ecliptic, an imaginary line which follows the apparent path of the Sun as Earth makes its annual orbit.
 As the Sun-Earth plane approximately aligns with that of the Solar System, the planets can also be found along the Ecliptic.

-In the early evening, Venus is a very bright object low in the west and Jupiter (also relatively bright) can be seen in the eastern sky trailing behind the dimmer Saturn (in Capricornus).
-The moon will be in the evening sky from 8 September to 26 September with Full Moon (the 'Spring Moon', see cfah.org.za/fullmoon/ to find out more) on 25 September.
+Saturn (in Capricornus) and Jupiter (close to Pisces) can be seen for most of the night throughout the month.
+The moon will be in the evening sky until 14 September with New Moon on 25 September.
+Full Moon, otherwise known as the 'Spring Moon' in South Africa (see cfah.org.za/fullmoon/ to find out more) will be on 10 September.